will-hossack/SciProgCodeExamples/ExampleCode/File/AA-README.txt

 LineCount.py		   Open a file and countv the number of lines
 			   (with error trap for wrong filename)

+ImageShow.py		   Read and display an image file using Matplotlib

 Data supplied

 burns.txt		A bit of culture !!!